BastianBalthasarBux/photoswipe/README.md

 #### Photoswipe in your HTML:
 The default setting for initializing photoswipe is by TYPO3's default css-class "ce-gallery".
 You can add your own classes in the constant editor.
-Your HTML hast to look like this:
+Your HTML has to look like this:
 ```
 <someHtmlEl class="your-wrapper-class">
     [... code / parent nodes]